Duc-ju/Socket-Multi-Thread-Server/README.md

-# Chat app with socket using mutilthread and built by client/server model
+# Chat app with socket using multi-thread and built by client/server model
 There are two parts of this project.
 Link of client side https://github.com/Duc-ju/Socket-MutilThread-Client
 -----
 Socket packet in Java doesn't support us with thread management so I write some more classes in this project to handle that.
 I was inspired by socket.io - a library in the other programming landguage (Javascript).
-On it, there are many avaiable methods to handle mutil-client connect to server.
+On it, there are many avaiable methods to handle multi-client connect to server.
 # Program functions list
  - Show online users list (update realtime)
  - Chatting with global or someone (on general chat box), notice when someone online/offline